rtrader58/AZ-801T00-Configuring-Windows-Server-Hybrid-Advanced-Services/Module 2 Errata.md

 ### Exercise 3: Provisioning Azure VMs running Windows Server

+Task 1: Start Azure Cloud Shell<br>
+Step 2: on the Getting Started window select your subscription in the dropdown box  Click Apply<br>

 Task 2: Deploy an Azure VM by using an Azure Resource Manager template<br>
 Step 3: Copy and Paste each cmdlet separately<br>